Are engineers underpaid? No. Engineers work in a free market and are paid based on their skill set. The onus falls on the engineer.

 Globalization fueling greater immigration and issuance of H1B visas

-Automation and AI over time will kill lower-level engineering work.
-This is engineering work that doesn’t require any of the following:
+Automation and AI will over time kill low-level engineering work.
+This is engineering work, which doesn’t require any of the following:

 - High levels of creativity